Article Translations: (Spanish)

 No one knows exactly what causes nightmares.
 Dreams — and nightmares — seem to be one way kids process thoughts and feelings about situations they face, and to work through worries and concerns.

-Most times nightmares occur for no apparent reason.
-Other times they happen when a child is experiencing stress or change.
+Some may happen when a child has stress or is dealing with a change.
 Events or situations that might feel unsettling — such as moving, attending a new school, the birth of a sibling, or family tensions — might also be reflected in unsettling dreams.

-Sometimes nightmares occur as part of a child's reaction to trauma — such as a natural disaster, accident, or injury.
+Sometimes nightmares are part of a child's reaction to trauma — such as a natural disaster, accident, or injury.
 For some kids, especially those with a good imagination, reading scary books or watching scary movies or TV shows just before bedtime can inspire nightmares.

-Young kids might have nightmares of being gobbled up, lost, chased, or punished.
-Sometimes a nightmare contains recognizable bits and pieces of the day's events and experiences, but with a scary twist.
+Sometimes a nightmare has recognizable bits and pieces of the day's events and experiences, but with a scary twist.
 A child might not remember every detail, but can usually recall some of the images, characters, or situations, and the scary parts.

 Encouraging Sweet Dreams